ratiohunter/ratio/README.md

 ## Security Considerations

-1. **Fixed Supply**: Mint authority has been permanently disabled on all tokens
+1. **Controlled Supply**: Mint authority is managed by Squads multisig
 2. **No Freeze Authority**: Tokens cannot be frozen in user accounts
 3. **Decentralized Distribution**: 80% of supply reserved for community emissions
 4. **Transparent Tokenomics**: All allocation percentages are publicly documented